 Freedom Dance Festival 2022 is ready to challenge you.
 Are you ready for a dance tour with European flavour?

-Generally, the competition is commenced mostly with riser categories to avoid the mi-nor-aged dancers’ s late presentations.
-The awards ceremony can be presented after each day of compe-tition or after each dance category.
+The awards ceremony can take place after each day of competition or after each dance category.

 For the safety of all, keep aisles and stairwells clear and do not block emergency exits.

 Misconduct of any kind will not be tolerated as determined by the onsite director or venue management.
 Infractions may result in immediate disqualification.